Learn about actual and potential costs

 Buyers should look for suppliers with clearly defined pricing instructions.

 Buyers need to include information about submission deadlines and should state when the award will be announced.

 Buyers should include any benchmark dates relevant to the project that suppliers should take into account.

 Buyers should include the duration of the service contract.

 Evaluate major factors to mitigate risk

-The supply chain risk associated with concrete pumping services is moderate and has been rising during the three years to 2018.
-Market suppliers are sensitive to fluctuations in the prices of critical expense items necessary for operations, such as cement and fuel.
-Of upstream suppliers, fuel dealers contribute the highest...
+The supply chain risk associated with concrete pumping services is moderate and has been rising during the three years to 2020.
+Market suppliers are sensitive to fluctuations in the prices of critical items necessary for operations, such as cement and fuel.
+Of the upstream suppliers, fuel dealers contribute the highest...
 Subscribe to learn more.